wireseo/tp/docs/DeveloperGuide.md

 ![Path Diagram of EditLoginCommand](images/EditLoginCommandPathDiagram.png)

 There are 3 `EditCommand` subclasses - `EditStudentCommand`, `EditLoginCommand` and `EditMasteryCheckCommand`.
-We will only use the `EditLoginCommand` as an example for the `EditCommand` path execution and sequence diagram.
+We will only use the `EditLoginCommand` as an example for the `EditCommand` path diagram and sequence diagram.
 The diagram below demonstrates the expected path execution of `EditLoginCommand`.
 The other `EditCommand` subclasses will execute similarly, less the calls to `ScraperManager` to re-scrape Source Academy.